degun/great/pages/roofing.md

 <!--EndFragment-->

   “I was looking for roofers near me and I found The Great Construction, the best roofing company nj.
 Work team started early and completed the project in a day.
-Spent at least 2 hrs cleaning up area to make sure no nails were left behind.
+Spent at least 2 hrs. cleaning up area to make sure no nails were left behind.
 Great crew and would welcome them back anytime!” -Ron D.  <!--StartFragment-->

 ⭐️⭐️⭐️⭐️⭐️